RonenHot/Garage/README.md

 # Garage
-Homework as part of a .NET course.\n
+Homework as part of a .NET course.
-A small system that "manages" a garage.\n
+A small system that "manages" a garage.
 Handles five types of vehicles.